-You must declare any other employment for hire or gain or any other business interests that you intend to maintain, when you apply to become a Police Officer.
+You must declare any other employment for hire or gain or any other business interests that you intend to maintain, when you apply to join the force.

 A decision on whether you meet the eligibility criteria will be made on the basis of the full information provided during the recruitment and selection process.